jerakia/jerakia/doc/getting_started.md

       - ntp0.fake.com
       - ntp1.fake.com

-## Query Jacaranda from the command line ##
+## Query Jerakia from the command line ##

-Using the key and the namespace we can now query this data directly from Jacaranda
+Using the key and the namespace we can now query this data directly from Jerakia

-    # jacaranda -k servers -n ntp
+    # jerakia -k servers -n ntp
     ["ntp0.fake.com","ntp1.fake.com"]

 ## Hierarical overrides ##

 Note the hierarchy that we have defined in our lookups.
 The scope is a bunch of key/value metadata that is sent with the request.
 In Puppet terms, these would be facts and top-level variables.
 In our fictional environment we are going to override the ntp servers for everything in the dev environment by creating a new data file at the environment level.

-    # mkdir /var/lib/jacaranda/environment/development
+    # mkdir /var/lib/jerakia/environment/development
-    # vim /var/lib/jacaranda/environment/development/ntp.yml
+    # vim /var/lib/jerakia/environment/development/ntp.yml

 And put in different server names